sevir/logging-with-fluentbit/README.md

 ## Running example for Node.JS

-This example is proved with NodeJS >9.x with
+This example is tested on NodeJS >9.x with

 ```bash
 npm install